How To Pay International Contractors in Ukraine [2024]

 Can you pay contractors in Ukraine in your home currency?

 You should try to pay international contractors in their local currency.
-For Ukrainian contractors, that would be Ukrainian hryvnia or UAH.
+For Ukrainian contractors, that would be the Ukrainian hryvnia or UAH.
 But some contractors prefer other currencies (like USD).
 Just be sure to get their written permission before paying them in a different currency.

 Can you manually pay contractors in Ukraine?